kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 242
+### Problem 242 (Hard)

 This problem was asked by Twitter.

-You are given an array of length 24, where each element represents the number of new subscribers during the corresponding hour.
+You are given an array of length `24`, where each element represents the number of new subscribers during the corresponding hour.
 Implement a data structure that efficiently supports the following:

-- `update(hour: int, value: int)`: Increment the element at index hour by value.
+- `update(hour: int, value: int)`: Increment the element at index `hour` by `value`.
-- `query(start: int, end: int)`: Retrieve the number of subscribers that have signed up between start and end (inclusive).
+- `query(start: int, end: int)`: Retrieve the number of subscribers that have signed up between `start` and `end` (inclusive).

-You can assume that all values get cleared at the end of the day, and that you will not be asked for start and end values that wrap around midnight.
+You can assume that all values get cleared at the end of the day, and that you will not be asked for `start` and `end` values that wrap around midnight.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution242.java)

 ---

-### Problem 243
+### Problem 243 (Medium)

 This problem was asked by Etsy.